• Primary Program Oil & Gas

 Biography

-Abdullah is a research associate in the Oil and Gas program, with a focus on oil markets and energy policies.
+Abdullah is a research lead in the Oil and Gas program, with a focus on oil markets and energy policies.
 He primarily works on the economic cost of shocks to world oil markets.
 His work has been published in several peer-reviewed journals.

 Abdullah holds a B.S. degree in petroleum engineering from the King Fahd University of Petroleum and Minerals (KFUPM).